What Is a Backup Offer in Real Estate?

 In hot markets like Texas, where multiple offers are common, backup agreements are increasingly common.
 It’s one of the smart tactics used by experienced house buyers Texas who know how to navigate tight inventory and high demand.

-Why Sellers Like Backup Offers
+Why Sellers Like Backup Offers?

 For sellers, backup offers are a security net.
 Real estate transactions are delicate, and even deals that look solid can unravel in days or even hours.
 Having a backup offer in place means the seller doesn’t have to go back to square one and relist the property, which can delay their own plans and increase carrying costs.